PennyLaneAI/pennylane/doc/code/overview.rst

     If you want to write a plugin that connects PennyLane to hardware and simulator backends, visit the :ref:`Plugin API <plugin_overview>`.

-For a summary of *all* modules, refer to the :ref:`modindex`, and all methods can be found in the :ref:`genindex`.
+An alphabetical list of *all* functions and classes can be found in the :ref:`genindex`.